Anandhu-Anilkumar/Webpage-with-WordPress/README.md

-# Lamding page with dynamic content from WordPress
+# Landing page with dynamic content from WordPress

 This project is created with [WordPress](https://wordpress.org/) version 6.2.
 Users can easily update the content and customize the design using themes and plugins.